-Generation of a Substantial Long-Term Increase in Ambient Noise Levels in the Project Vicinity Long-term exposure of sensitive receptors to increased traffic noise levels from operation of the FPASP were analyzed under Impact 3A.11-4 of the FPASP EIR/EIS.
-Traffic noise level modeling estimates showed that buildout of the FPASP would result in net increases in CNELs along affected roadway segments in comparison to existing no project conditions that range from 6.7 to 10 dB.
-Traffic noise level increases along many roadway segments were considered substantial because they exceed 3 dB CNEL where existing or projected future traffic noise levels range between 60 and 65 dB CNEL, or 1.5 dB CNEL where existing or projected future traffic noise levels are greater than 65 dB Ldn/CNEL.
+Generation of a Substantial Long-Term Increase in Ambient Noise Levels in the Project Vicinity

+Long-term exposure of sensitive receptors to increased traffic noise levels from operation of the FPASP were analyzed under Impact 3A.11-4 of the FPASP EIR/EIS.
+Traffic noise level modeling estimates showed that buildout of the FPASP would result in a net increase in noise level along several affected roadway segments in comparison to existing-no-project conditions, with the largest traffic noise increases reaching up to 10 dB.
+Traffic noise level increases along many roadway segments were considered substantial because they exceed 3 dB CNEL where existing or projected future traffic noise levels range between 60 and 65 dB CNEL, or 1.5 dB CNEL where existing or projected future traffic noise levels are greater than 65 dB day-night average noise level (L{dn})/CNEL.
 Mitigation Measure 3A.11-4 of the FPASP EIR/EIS required individual project applicants to ensure that specific Sound Transmission Class (STC) ratings are achieved by all noise-sensitive buildings built in the FPASP.
-Mitigation Measure 3A.11-4 also requires project applicants to conduct a site-specific analysis to determine predicted roadway noise impacts attributable to the project in accordance with adopted City noise standards and implement measures to reduce these impacts.
+Mitigation Measure 3A.11-4 also required project applicants to conduct a site-specific analysis to determine predicted roadway noise impacts attributable to the project in accordance with adopted City noise standards and implement measures to reduce these impacts.
 Because the feasibility and effectiveness of mitigation was uncertain at the time the FPASP EIR/EIS was certified, the EIR/EIS concluded this impact to be significant and unavoidable.